team401/Docs/Technical/Gears.md

 ## Pressure Angles

 When two gears mesh correctly their *pitch circles* (circles based on the pitch diameter) should be tangent.
 The tangent line between these two pitch circles is called the pressure line, and the angle between the pressure line and a horizontal axis is called the *pressure angle*.
-Most gears in FRC are 14.5
+Most gears in FRC are 14.5$$^{\circ}$$ pressure angle, b32 DP gears commonly used with 775s are 20$$^{\circ}$$ pressure angle.

 ## Gear Forces